FABIEN NOVARINO

 His love for wide open spaces was then turned upside down by this radical change, both climatic and landscape.
 This new location would strongly influence him and definitively establish his determination to become a painter.

-The artist's works
+The works of Fabien Novarino

 Today, the result of several years of artistic and technical research, FABIEN NOVARINO presents a brand new work in cut metal and acrylic glass, assembled on several planes, connected to each other by spacers.
 True 3D wall sculptures, these original creations take up the themes that are dear to him: vanity with its butterflies revisited with an offbeat and pop eye, vintage magazines from which he recomposes improbable headlines with absolute icons, comics from the 50s interpreted in a very current Street Art style.
 His works, with their magnetic power of seduction and astonishing plasticity, intrigue, force curiosity and arouse the desire of amateurs and great collectors throughout the world.